DeXP/onemangaday/tutorials/_posts/2014-12-26-character-with-wings.md

 I used "Feathers_113" effect from "Comic Mark" tab.

 Also, the wings can be imported as a 3D-object.
-For example, Fake Dragon Wings by MMDFakewings18 can be downloaded [here](http://mmdfakewings18.deviantart.com/art/Fake-Dragon-Wings-362489559).
+For example, Fake Dragon Wings by MMDFakewings18 can be downloaded <a href=" http://mmdfakewings18.deviantart.com/art/Fake-Dragon-Wings-362489559" target="_blank">here</a>.
 This is how it looks in Comipo:

 ![Imported 3D wings in Comipo]({{ page.linkadd }}pic/tutorials/wings/OneMangaDay-Imported-wings.png)

 Good luck, cruise!